mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 1. Trace the execution path of a single request as it goes through a complicated path inside the distributed system
 2. Pinpoint bottlenecks and measure latency of specific parts of the execution path
-3. Record and analyze system behaviour
+3. Record and analyze system behavior

 [OpenTracing](https://opentracing.io) is an open standard describing how the way distributed tracing works.

 There are a few key terms used in tracing:

 1. **Trace** - a recording of the execution path of a request
-2. **Span** - a named, timed operation representing a contigous segment inside the trace
+2. **Span** - a named, timed operation representing a contiguous segment inside the trace
-3. **Root Span** - the first span in a trace, a common anscestor to all spans in a trace
+3. **Root Span** - the first span in a trace, a common ancestor to all spans in a trace
 4. **Context** - information identifying the request, required to connect spans in a distributed trace

 A trace recording usually looks something like this: